kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 # A few more tricks

 Lastly I'm going to show you how to create some sane defaults, make missing directories, find user input, transform that input, and report back to the user.
+Here's a script that takes an IN_DIR, counts the lines of all the files therein, and reports said line counts into an optional OUT_DIR.

 ```
 $ cat -n basic.sh